roikonen/scalablemodeling/README.md

 ### Domain Knowledge is the Most Underrated Key to High Development Velocity and Quality

+> "It's developer (mis)understanding that's released in production, not the experts' knowledge."
+> _**Alberto Brandolini**_

+Without a proper understanding of the domain, it's impossible to implement a **conceptual model** that accurately reflects it.
+Effective collaboration with domain experts is essential to bridge this gap. **Events** play a central role in uncovering domain insights and fostering a shared language.
+Additionally, the **immutability of events** contributes significantly to scalability, particularly in event-driven architectures.

 ![1_domain_knowledge_is_key.excalidraw.png](pictures/1_domain_knowledge_is_key.excalidraw.png)

 > "A complex system that works is invariably found to have evolved from a simple system that worked."
 > _**John Gall**_

 Design flaws in the simple system tend to compound and lead to exponentially increasing complexity in the complex system.

-> "It's developer (mis)understanding that's released in production, not the experts' knowledge."
-> _**Alberto Brandolini**_

-Without a proper understanding of the domain, it's impossible to implement a conceptual model that accurately reflects it.
-Effective collaboration with domain experts is essential to bridge this gap.

 > "Doing the wrong thing right is not nearly as good as doing the right thing wrong."
 > _**Russel L. Ackoff**_